 A year ago I had the privilege of trekking through the forests and jungles of Cameroon to visit many villages in our project areas, and I was really touched by how dedicated they were to helping not only one another, but any stranger who came through their villages.
 As one man taught me, there is an expression in Cameroon – “If you can’t afford a crocodile, a lizard will do!”
 Despite being among the poorest people I have ever met, they are all incredibly generous – giving what they can.
 Now that they are the ones in great need, how can we NOT respond?
 Click here to read about my trek: Oroko Hospitality.

 As always, we send 100% of every donation to the project – nothing is taken out for administrative or fundraising costs.
-And now, if you wish to support this special effort, the Global Pearls board will match every donation earmarked for Cameroon 2:1 so your donation will triple in impact.
+And now, if you wish to support this special effort, the Global Pearls board will match every donation earmarked for Cameroon 1:1 so your donation will double in impact.